We are working to urgently reduce our carbon emissions and have committed to becoming a carbon neutral organisation by 2025.

 Primary page content

-Since declaring a climate emergency in August 2019, we have been developing a plan to help us achieve our ambitious goal of becoming carbon neutral by 2025.
+Since declaring a climate emergency in August 2019, we have been working to reduce our carbon emissions and achieve our goal of reaching carbon neutral by 2025.

 This work forms part of the Green New Deal at Goldsmiths.